29 Awesome Cannabis Jobs in the Fast-Growing Legal Weed Industry

 What kind of skills do you already have?
 What's your educational background?
 Do you want to continue using your existing expertise, or do you want to do something completely different?
 Decide up front what kind of job you'd like to have in the cannabis industry.

 Often, the best way to transition into the legal marijuana sector is to look for jobs that will utilize your current skill set.
-For instance, if you have a strong customer service background, then budtender jobs would be worth considering.
-Or if your background is in marketing, then you can probably find the same kind of work, but in a more exciting industry.
+For instance, budtender jobs would be worth considering if you have a strong customer service background.
+Or, if your background is in marketing, you can probably find the same kind of work but in a more exciting industry.

 Remember: While the marijuana industry is still young, few people will have much, if any, experience in a cannabis-related role when applying for jobs.
-So the most important thing is to be able to show how your current abilities match up with the position you'd like to have.
+The most important thing is to show how your current abilities match up with the position you'd like to have.
 Cannabis companies are hiring skilled professionals from all kinds of non-cannabis industries.

 3. Expand your cannabis-related knowledge.

-This is how you can gain a competitive edge in the cannabis job market.
-The more you know about the current laws, regulations, and challenges of the marijuana industry in your state, the more appealing you will be to potential employers.
+The more you know about the current laws, regulations, and challenges of the marijuana industry in your state, the more appealing you will be to potential employers in the cannabis job market.
 After all, marijuana companies need to stay super-vigilant about complying with the law if they want their businesses to succeed and grow.
-And, of course, the more you know about cannabis itself, the better you'll be able to communicate with colleagues and customers.
+And, of course, the more you know about cannabis, the better you'll be able to communicate with colleagues and customers.

 4. Get a marijuana worker license (if necessary).

 Each state with legalized marijuana has its own laws and regulations.
-As someone who wants to work in this industry, you need to find out what may be required of you.
-Potential employers will also appreciate it if you have the proper license, permit, or badge to work around cannabis—before you apply for jobs with them.
+If you want to work in this industry, you need to find out what may be required of you.
+Potential employers will also appreciate it if you have the proper license, permit, or badge to work with cannabis before you apply for jobs with them.
 We recommend you research the current marijuana employment requirements for the state or region you want to work in.

-Most cannabis companies are, understandably, very conscious of maintaining a good public image.
-They don't want to invite negative stereotypes about their businesses (such as being called "lazy hippies" or "dirty drug dealers").
-That means you need to look and act like a professional at all times.
-If you're too casually dressed or talk a lot about getting high, then recruiters and potential employers are likely to write you off as unqualified for their opportunities.
-(You may even want to lose the dreadlocks if you have them.)
+Most cannabis companies are conscious of maintaining a good public image.
+They don't want to invite negative stereotypes about their businesses.
+That means you need to always look and act like a professional.
+Potential employers and recruiters will likely write you off as unqualified for their opportunities if you're too casually dressed or talk a lot about getting high.

-When you write your résumé and cover letters, always try to use the same type of verbiage that the companies you're applying to use.
-Avoid using slang terms.
-Always use proper grammar.
-And always proofread everything at least twice before submitting it.
-Focus on describing how your skills will help the company, not on how much experience you have with getting stoned from pot.
+When writing your resume and cover letter, avoid using slang terms.
+Always use proper grammar and proofread everything at least twice before submitting it.
+Focus on describing how your skills will help the company, not on how much experience you have getting stoned.

 Seize This Amazing New Opportunity

 Cannabis jobs will keep growing in number.
 Do you have the skills and education you need for the career you want in the marijuana industry?
-Remember: You don't necessarily need to work directly with cannabis in order to prosper from good employment in this sector.
+Remember: You don't necessarily need to work directly with cannabis to prosper from good employment in this sector.
 Why not get training in an area you really enjoy and then apply your new skills to a marijuana job?
-Find convenient career-driven training in your area right now by entering your zip code in the school finder at the top of the page!
+Find convenient career-driven training in your area right now by entering your zip code in the school finder below!